Medications for Nutritional Anemia

 The medicines below are used to treat anemia.
 Only the most basic problems are listed.
 Ask your doctor if there are any other steps you need to take.
 Use each of them as your doctor tells you.
 If you have any questions or can’t follow the package instructions, call your doctor.

-Don't take any over-the-counter medicines without talking to your doctor first.
+Don't take any over the counter medicines without talking to your doctor first.
 They can interfere with others you may be taking.

 You need vitamin B12 to make red blood cells (RBCs).
 It also helps your nervous system.
 If your intestines are not absorbing enough vitamin B12, you can get it as a shot.
 It's given each day, then over time it's lowered to once a month.
 You can also take it as a pill.
-But, it must be done each day.
+But it must be done each day.

-Folic Acid (one milligram)
+Folic Acid (1 milligram)

 Many people are given folic acid to correct or prevent anemias.
 Folic acid at this dose is only given by prescription.
 Your doctor will have to test you to make sure it's safe for you to take it.